What Remains of Edith Finch is a beautiful, haunting tale exploring the death and tragedy surrounding the Finch family.

 Some of the stories in What Remains have supernatural elements but there is always another explanation.
 It is left up to the player / reader to decide whether they are embodying a true experience of that of an unreliable narrator.
 The stories are told through photographs, toys, journals and scribbled notes.
 You can embody various members of the Finch family to learn their tragic stories.

 In her journal, Edith explains that the family is believed cursed.
-All but one child of each generation die, leaving a sole child to continue the family.
+All but one child of each generation die, leaving a sole heir to continue the family.

 You can decide for yourself whether the family is cursed.
 So many members died through neglect or stupidity.
 Odin sailed in inadvisable conditions; Molly was locked in a room with poisonous berries and no food; Calvin, Gregory and Gus died through accidents caused by parental neglect.
-It’s hard to call something a ‘curse’ when it could have been prevented by not leaving a baby alone in the bath.
+It’s hard to blame a tragedy on a ‘curse’ when it could have been prevented by not leaving a baby alone in the bath.